Form length and progressive disclosure

 Multi-step forms reduce cognitive load and create a sense of progress.
 Use clear step indicators so users know how far they are in the process.

-Form example showing a multi-step checkout with progress indicators: delivery, method, payment, review
+Multi-step checkout form with progress: delivery, method, payment, review

 References: